3 Simple Strategies To Reduce Food Waste That Aren’t Utterly Ridiculous

 Bea suggests keeping your grocery list up to date and never leaving home without it.
 She refuses to buy packaged food in bulk because it encourages food waste.
 Additionally, she recommends making smaller, more frequent shopping trips will allow you to wait until perishables are used up before replenishing them.

-- Finally, don’t be afraid to buy funny looking produce.
+- Finally, don’t be afraid to buy ugly produce.
 While shopping, people tend to choose the most attractive produce while the blemished produce gets thrown away.
 Many fruits and vegetables are thrown out because their size, shape, or color doesn’t quite match what we think these items “should” look like.
 However, these things are perfectly good to eat.
 Give this funny looking produce a chance by buying the food that might otherwise be tossed.

 Unclutter the kitchen